HemanthVarmaKonduru/ai_crash_test_prototype/docs/onboarding/QUICK_START_GUIDE.md

 node --version  # Should be 18+

 # Clear cache and reinstall
-rm -rf node_modules package-lock.json
+rm -rf node_modules
-npm install
+pnpm install

 # Check if port 3000 is available
 netstat -tulpn | grep :3000